hyperledger-archives/sawtooth-docs-archive/docs/core/1.0/sysadmin_guide/rest_auth_proxy.md

----
-title: Using a Proxy Server to Authorize the REST API
+# Using a Proxy Server to Authorize the REST API
----

 As a lightweight shim on top of internal communications, requests sent to the *Hyperledger Sawtooth* REST API are simply passed on to the